gega/backup/README.md

 Both packages based on rsync which makes them rather slow.
 In my daily machine, I have 3TB storage at the moment, and the average backup takes several hours even if almost nothing changes.
-The result is skipping backups and spending even more time on them.
+The result is skipping backups and spending even more time on them later.
 The last time I used Back In Time, it took five hours to finish.
 Similar operation can be done in ~10% of that time with this tool.

 ## how it works